Room to Breathe (Reba McEntire album): Critical reception

-Matt Bjorke of About.com gave Room to Breathe five out five stars, saying, "When you add up the performances throughout the duration of Room To Breathe, Reba has created her best and most personal album yet.
+Matt Bjorke of About.com gave Room to Breathe five out of five stars, saying, "When you add up the performances throughout the duration of Room To Breathe, Reba has created her best and most personal album yet.
 With truly something for every country fan, the album is sure to become a big hit with old and new fans alike."
 Allmusic's Maria Konicki Dinoia gave the album three out of five stars.
 Even though she gave the album a lower rating, she gave much praise to effort, calling the album to sound, "revitalizing" and show a "cool Reba."
 Dinoia gave praise to the traditional sound of the album, saying, "On her first studio album in four years, she resurrects her passion for country music that seemed to have been missing on her previous album."
 Marshall Bowden of PopMatters also found Room to Breathe to also have a more traditional approach to it, comparing it to the sound of country music in the 1970s.

 Commercial performance

 The lead single from the album, "I'm Gonna Take That Mountain", was released in summer 2003 and peaked in the Hot Country Songs Top 20 at #14.
 Room to Breathe was officially released November 18, 2003, reaching #4 on the Billboard Top Country Albums chart and peaking at #25 on the Billboard 200 all-genres list with first week sales of 72,297, spending four weeks on the chart, making its last appearance there in January 2004.
 The album's second single was released in 2004; "Somebody" reached #1 on the Hot Country Songs chart and #35 on the Billboard Hot 100.
-It was followed by "He Gets That from Me" later in the year, which reached a peak of #7 and the fourth single, "My Sister," reached #16.
+It was followed by "He Gets That from Me" later in the year, which reached a peak of #7 and the fourth single, "My Sister", reached #16.
 In August 2005, Room to Breathe was certified platinum by the Recording Industry Association of America.